badukaire/acct/README.md

 have more flexibility.

-## movements file
+## transactions file

-The movements file contains blank-separated items that are, in this order:
+The transactions file contains blank-separated items that are, in this order:

 * debit account